Airblue Flight 202: Aftermath

 Representatives of family members of passengers on the flight questioned the validity of the report and the qualifications of those who carried out the investigation.
-In 2012, following extensive scrutiny from the public and officials regarding the report's lack of quality, Peshawar High Court ordered the Pakistani government to reinvestigate the crash with assistance from ICAO.
+In 2012, following extensive scrutiny from the public and officials regarding the report's lack of quality, Peshawar High Court ordered the Pakistani government to reinvestigate the crash with assistance from the International Civil Aviation Organization (ICAO).
 The revised report was eventually sent to ICAO in November 2012, but ICAO expressed disappointment with the final report, describing it as incomprehensive.
-They stated that the investigating authority, Pakistan's SIB, as not independent and issued a recommendation to independently revise the final report.
+They stated that the investigating authority, Pakistan's Safety Investigation Board (SIB), as not independent and issued a recommendation to independently revise the final report.

 Disappointed with the handling of the investigation, some relatives of the victims filed a petition to make the investigative body of CAA, the SIB, as an independent and autonomous body.
 The petition was supported and jointly filed by politician Marvi Memon.
 The Pakistani federal government claimed that the proposed law had been prepared for submission to the prime minister.
 The bill was reportedly still pending in the senate, however, and was yet to be passed by the parliament.
-This bill was delayed for years until Pakistan faced another aviation disaster in December 2016.
+This bill was delayed for years until Pakistan faced another aviation disaster in December 2016 (PIA Flight 661).

 Following the crash of Flight 202, Airblue promised family members that a memorial would be erected.
 The memorial was to cost Rs20 million and the final design was finalized in June 2011.
 The memorial was eventually constructed near Daman-e-Koh.

 On the 10th anniversary of the crash, Islamabad authorities planted 152 trees along the track of Yadgar-e-Shuhada.
 The trees were to represent the number of people who were killed in the crash.